justi-lai/OSProject3/devlog.md

 12/02   13:13:  I forgot to add the previous devlog, so I'll just combine the two here.
 I finished the BTree and created the console ui last night.
 Today, I just changed a
                 little ui stuff and made the search_key actually output the right format because I forgot to last night.
 I also just finished testing the final project, so this project is pretty much ready to go.

+12/04   17:30:  Finished the README.md file.
+I forgot to start the session here, but there was really nothing to write anyways as it is just the readme.
+Everything is now done and
+                will be turned in.